 ANTHONY KUHN: The International Atomic Energy Agency's top nuclear inspector, Olli Heinonen, said his team plans to spend three days discussing with the North Koreans how to shut down their main nuclear facility at Yongbyon.
 The North Koreans, he said, will decide the schedule for the shutdown.

-Mr. OLLI HEINONEN (Deputy Director, International Atomic Energy Agency): First of all, they are the ones who will shut it down and not us, so they have to make their own plans.
-And how long it will take, it depends (unintelligible) on them.
+OLLI HEINONEN: First of all, they are the ones who will shut it down and not us, so they have to make their own plans.
+And how long it will take, it depends little bit on them.
 So these are the details which we are going to discuss.

-Mr. CHRISTOPHER HILL (Assistant Secretary of State): What we're looking for in terms of shutting down this reactor, shutting down this complex in Yongbyon, is just the first step of many steps.
-But if all goes well, we would hope that by the end of the calendar year '07 we will have the facility shut down and disabled.
+CHRISTOPHER HILL: What we're looking for in terms of shutting down this reactor, shutting down this complex in Yongbyon, is just the first step of many steps.
+But if all goes well, we would hope that by the end of the calendar year '07, we will have the facility shut down and disabled.

-Shi Wen Ji(ph) is a North Korea expert at northeast China's Jilin University.
+KUHN: Shi Wen Ji(ph) is a North Korea expert at Northeast China's Jilin University.
 He says a lot could go wrong before then.

 KUHN: Christopher Hill said that on this trip Pyongyang did not admit to the highly enriched uranium or HEU program that Washington suspects it has.

 HILL: Well, when the HEU program has come up, the North Koreans have said that they understand this is an important issue that needs to be resolved to mutual satisfaction, whatever that means.